qmi03/hpc-mpi-rma-report/src/contents/c1/thesis_structure.typ

-= Thesis structure <structure>
+= Project report structure <structure>
-*Chapter 1: Introduction*

-Provides an overview of the thesis, including the motivation, objectives, and structure.
+The rest of this report is organized as follows:

-*Chapter 2: Background*
+*@background[] Background*

-Introduces foundational concepts in HPC, MPI-3, and C++11, focusing on multithreading and synchronization.
+This chapter establishes the theoretical and technical foundations of the research through three main sections:

+Message Passing Interface (MPI-3)

+Evolution and significance in distributed computing Advanced communication mechanisms, focusing on One-Sided Communications Remote Memory Access (RMA) operations and memory models Collective operations and parallel I/O capabilities

+Modern C++11 Multithreading

+Native threading support and platform independence Thread management and synchronization primitives Memory model and atomic operations
+Asynchronous programming features and their implications

+High-Performance Computing Context

+Integration of shared and distributed memory paradigms Hybrid programming models in modern HPC
+Performance considerations and optimization strategies Current challenges and architectural implications

-*Chapter 3: Related Works*
+*@related-works[] Related Works*

 Surveys existing research and approaches to barrier synchronization algorithms.

-*Chapter 4: Algorithm*
+*@algorithm[] Algorithm*

 Details the proposed barrier synchronization methods, including the Brooks barrier algorithm.

-*Chapter 5: Results*
+*@results[] Preliminary Results*

 Presents the implementation outcomes, experimental results, and performance analysis.

-*Chapter 6: Conclusions and Future Works*
+*@conclusions[] Conclusions and Future Works*

 Summarizes accomplishments, outlines future research directions, and provides a timeline for planned activities.